 This is the most common reason why people choose Teflon cookware.
 As we all know, Teflon has a very low coefficient of friction, which means food does not stick to it.
 This makes it very easy to clean.

 Ceramic is also non-stick but not Teflon.
 You may need to use oil or butter while cooking with ceramic cookware.

 5. Easy to Clean

-As we mentioned above, Teflon is non-stick and this makes it very easy to clean.
+As I mentioned above, Teflon is non-stick and this makes it very easy to clean.
 You can simply wipe it with a damp cloth or wash it in the dishwasher.

 6. It is Lightweight

 Teflon cookware is very light in weight and this makes it easy to handle and move around.

 Unlike Carbon Steel or Aluminum, Teflon is non-reactive.
 This means it will not react with food and change the taste or color of food.

 8. Teflon is Safe

 When used properly, Teflon is safe to use.
 However, if it is heated to very high temperatures, it can release toxins into the air.
 It is completely safe to use Teflon cookware at temperatures below 500 degrees Fahrenheit.